alextanhongpin/evolutionary-architecture/cron.md

 ## Running distributed cron

 - running the cron in multiple instances requires some coordinate - allow only the leader to trigger the cronjob.
 Else, ensure the operation are immutable.
+- use pg advisory locks to prevent multiple process running at the same time